imjoy-team/ImJoy/web/public/docs/getting_started.md

 As mentioned above, Imjoy consists of **two main components**
 <img src="./assets/imjoy-architecture.png" width="800px"></img>

-1. The **ImJoy app**.
+1. The **ImJoy Web App**.
 The app can run alone, and plugins can be developed in JavaScript or in Python by using [pyodide](https://github.com/iodide-project/pyodide).

 2. Complex computional tasks can be implemented in plugins, which run in the **Plugin Engine**.
-The latest release of the plugin engine is available together with installation  instructions on [GitHub](https://github.com/oeway/ImJoy-Engine/releases).
+The latest release of the plugin engine is available together with installation  instructions on [GitHub](https://github.com/oeway/ImJoy-App/releases).
     The plugin engine will try to upgrade itself from GitHub when it starts.
     Packages are managed by `conda` and `pip` which provides access to the entire Python ecosystem.